What is the Bearish Engulfing Candlestick Pattern?

 For those who wish to hold back on risks even further, you can wait for a gap to open up after the bearish engulfing pattern is spotted.
 A downward gap occurs when the opening price for a trading day opens below the closing price for the previous trading day.
 In this case, after the day the bearish engulfing candlestick is observed.
 If you wish to further minimise your losses in the case of your prediction being incorrect, make sure you set a stop loss above the high wick of the second candle in the bearish engulfing candlestick pattern.

 The Bearish Engulfing candlestick pattern can be a very useful tool in predicting market direction when paired with other technical analysis tools and succeeded by a confirming trend shift trading day.
+You can effectively incorporate this strategy using a share trading app.
 This pattern is easily recognisable as it usually occurs after a consistent uptrend and engulfs or eclipses the bullish candlestick from the previous day.
 For more technical insights, detailed reports on your selected stocks and markets and greater control and management of your financial journey, open a trading account with IIFL today!

 Frequently Asked Questions Expand All